avinash-dodda/Advanced-Machine-Learning/README.md

 This project is a demonstration of advanced machine learning analysis on California housing dataset.

 ## Objective
-To buid a machine learning model to predict house prices in California using the data collected on 20k+ homes
+To build a machine learning model to predict house prices in California using the data collected on 20k+ homes

 ## Steps Followed
 * The data is loaded form sklearn.datasets and converted to dataframe